-On my third visit to Poland in 2015, I finally got round to trying the famous Grzane Piwo, hot beer, or as my travel friend Ola Mueller described it “grzaniec z piwa” or simply “graniec”.
+On my third visit to Poland in 2015, I finally got round to trying the famous Grzane Piwo, hot beer, or as my travel friend (her opinion) Ola Mueller described it “grzaniec z piwa” or simply “graniec”.
 On my travels before that, I had visited Sweden, Germany and Estonia in winter and sampled their local equivalents of hot wine including Glogg and Gluwein.
 On arrival into the pretty city of Poznań in December 2015, I booked into the cool Poco Loco Hostel and arranged a reunion with two of my Polish backpacking friends – Ola Aleksandra Mueller and Karolina Ania Mueller (name is fake) a really cool backpacking girl who sadly didn’t want to be named or shown, but as you can see she was really there (as we had to cover her bake in a photo).
 Both girls met up with me in Poznań at night.
 It really happened, there were 3 of us – as you can see I had to block one of them from the photo sadly.
 I was pretty excited to see them again and to try the Grzane Piwo!
 First up – a gorgeous walk through the Stare Miasto.

 After a short walk through the city and taking some photos (which sadly I can no longer access), we headed to a local bar called Basilium.
 Outside the bar is a sign advertising hot beer, grzane piwo.